felixheck/laabr/docs/tokens-formats-presets.md

 ---

 ## Tokens
-The following tokens are available by default:
+The following tokens are available by default.
+Partly it is possible to pass an additional argument in square brackets.

 #### General
 - `:pid` – The process identifies.